-The Company established an internal team from its supply management and legal departments to manage conflict minerals engagement with its suppliers and outsourcing manufacturers.
-This team has been charged with overseeing and driving conflict minerals compliance.
-This team has been tasked to work with the Company's other employees to provide training and guidance, receive and track responses and facilitate communication between departments with respect to compliance with the SEC's reporting requirements regarding conflict minerals.
+The Company has an internal team, consisting of members from its supply management and legal departments, to manage conflict minerals engagement with its suppliers and outsourcing manufacturers.
+This team is charged with overseeing and driving conflict minerals compliance.
+This team also works with the Company's other employees to provide training and guidance, receive and track responses and facilitate communication between departments with respect to compliance with the SEC's reporting requirements regarding conflict minerals.
+In 2015, members of the internal team participated in a trade seminar with respect to conflict minerals due diligence held by Korea Electronics Association.